 Applicants are not required to reside in the state of Ohio, nor is Ohio residency required for appointment.

-The City of Sylvania Civil Service Commission announces a written examination for the position of POLICE OFFICER with the Division of Police, Department of Public Safety for the City of Sylvania on Thursday, May 12, 2016 at 7:00PM.
-Click HERE for more information.
+The City of Sylvania is accepting applications for the position of POLICE CAPTAIN with the Division of Police, Department of Public Safety.

 APPLICATIONS: An application can be downloaded HERE or obtained in the Mayor’s Office located at the Sylvania Administration Building, 6730 Monroe Street, Suite 203, Sylvania, Ohio Monday through Friday, between the hours of 8:00 AM and 4:30 PM, excluding weekends.